Plantar Fasciitis

 Can We Treat Plantar Fasciitis?

-Our practitioners treat the acute symptoms of Plantar Fasciitis with a combination of soft tissue techniques and ultrasound.
-With chronic or recurrent Plantar Fasciitis, prescription orthotics may be prescribed.
+Our practitioners treat the acute symptoms of plantar fasciitis with a combination of soft tissue techniques and shockwave therapy.
+Shockwave therapy is a safe and well-tolerated treatment option for plantar fasciitis.
+The treatment is non-invasive and uses high-energy sound waves to stimulate healing in damaged tissue.
+With chronic or recurrent plantar fasciitis, prescription orthotics may be required.
+Orthotics are custom-made shoe inserts, which are designed to provide support and correct misalignment in the feet.
 Our orthotics are prescribed using the latest Gait Scan technology that measures every bone in your foot as it lands and takes off and the pressure put on it.
-These orthotics treat the cause of the Plantar Fasciitis and prevent it from reoccurring.
+These orthotics treat the cause of plantar fasciitis and prevent it from recurring.

 Lesley Vaughan, Kingston-upon-Thames